The Shed Registry

 How LL51 milestones interact with LL48 penalties

-The 2-year repair completion deadline is the most consequential.
+The 2-year repair completion deadline is the most consequential [4].
 If repair work is not completed within two years of shed installation, the $20,000 penalty applies.
-This deadline also coincides with the point at which the shed is approaching the $100/lf tier under LL48, creating a dual penalty exposure.
+Additionally, this deadline coincides with the point at which the shed is approaching the $100/lf tier under LL48, creating a dual penalty exposure.

 The guide on steps before a scaffold goes up in NYC covers the filing and permitting sequence in detail.